TigranZhamakochyan/power-outages-analysis/README.md

 Quantitative (StandardScaled): `ANOMALY.LEVEL`, `CUSTOMERS.AFFECTED`, `POPPCT_URBAN` as the climate anomaly intensity, outage scale, and urbanization all affect repair speed.

-Engineered features:
+Engineered features:\
-`LOG_POPULATION` is a log transform of population, which as the graphs showed is heavily right-skewed `MONTH_SIN` + `MONTH_COS` I did cyclical encoding of month so December and January are treated as close together `HOUR_SIN` + `HOUR_COS` are also cyclical encoded of outage start hour, which helps us to capturing day/night crew availability
+`LOG_POPULATION` is a log transform of population, which as the graphs showed is heavily right-skewed\
+`MONTH_SIN` + `MONTH_COS` I did cyclical encoding of month so December and January are treated as close together\
+`HOUR_SIN` + `HOUR_COS` are also cyclical encoded of outage start hour, which helps us to capturing day/night crew availability\
-`IS_WEEKEND` is a bianary feature that helps us to use the fact that weekend outages may last longer due to fewer available crews
+`IS_WEEKEND` is a bianary feature that helps us to use the fact that weekend outages may last longer due to fewer available crews\
 `IS_BUSINESS_HOURS` is also a bianary feature and is used as outages starting during business hours have full crews available immediately

-Hyperparameter tuning: GridSearchCV with 5-fold cross-validation over n_estimators, max_depth, min_samples_leaf, and criterion.
+I used GridSearchCV with 5-fold cross-validation over n_estimators, max_depth, min_samples_leaf, and criterion.

 Best hyperparameters were identified criterion=squared_error, max_depth=None, min_samples_leaf=1, n_estimators=300

-Performance:
-Final Model RMSE: 4751.60 minutes
+Final Model RMSE: 4751.60 minutes\
-Baseline RMSE: 5289.73 minutes
+Baseline RMSE: 5289.73 minutes\
 Improvement: 538.13 minutes (about 10% better)

 The improvement comes from using more informative features, Random Forest's ability to capture non-linear relationships, and proper cyclical and log encodings.